nhibui23/airbnb-nyc-product-analytics-project/README.md

 ## Key Findings

 **Factors that significantly impact ratings:**
-- Availability is the strongest predictor (ANOVA p < 0.0001, 3 significant pairs in Tukey's HSD) => Hosts who list less frequently achieve higher ratings, likely due to better maintenance and preparation between guests.
+- Availability is the strongest predictor (ANOVA p < 0.0001, 3 significant pairs in Tukey's HSD)
-- Monthly stays (8–30 nights) significantly outperform short and medium stays (p = 0.0001) => Both hosts and guests appear more invested in longer commitments.
+- Monthly stays (8–30 nights) significantly outperform short and medium stays (p = 0.0001)
-- Very high priced listings ($1000+) rate significantly lower than mid-range listings (p = 0.0004) => Guest expectations scale with price, and when listings fail to deliver, ratings suffer.
+- Very high priced listings ($1000+) rate significantly lower than mid-range listings (p = 0.0004)

 **Factors that do not matter:**
 - Instant Book shows no significant impact on engagement (Welch's t-test p = 0.38, Cohen's d = 0.007, power = 14.3%), as all 4 validation methods confirm this.
-- Host identity verification has nearly np effect on ratings (p = 0.62).
+- Host identity verification has nearly no effect on ratings (p = 0.62).

 **Growth opportunity:**
 - The Bronx has the highest average rating (3.36), strong review activity (1.85/month), and the lowest listing supply among major boroughs (2,049)